Rainking6693/Agent-Market/FIX_REGISTRATION_ISSUES.md

 # Fix Registration Issues - Step by Step

+> **Status:** Updated (2025-11-22).
+Google/GitHub login has been removed — ignore any references to social providers below; the remaining steps apply only to email/password flows.

 ## Problem 1: API Not Running (Why Google Login Fails After OAuth)

 Your backend API isn't deployed, so when Google login tries to register you, it can't connect to the server.